 The NHSmail team is pleased to announce that Audio Conferencing dial-in lisences are available to NHSmail organisations in England at no additional cost from 7th October 2020…

-An agreement struck between NHS Digital and Microsoft will mean that organisations can assign dial-in ‘Add On’ licenses to users via the NHSmail Portal without needing to procure them directly from their Microsoft resellers, until April 2023.
+An agreement struck between NHS England and Microsoft will mean that organisations can assign dial-in ‘Add On’ licenses to users via the NHSmail Portal without needing to procure them directly from their Microsoft resellers, until April 2023.

 Local Administrators will need to update their User Policies to assign licenses to users requiring dial-in, including users who previously had a licence centrally funded by NHSmail as part of the initial rollout of Microsoft Teams.

 Managing and assigning licenses:

 Audio Conferencing dial-in licenses are managed in the same way as standard User Policies in the Portal and will be listed as an Add On Licence (alongside your organisation’s other licenses).